Who is the greatest apostle; more accomplished, and considered most important Apostles?

 - Jesus’ promise that Peter would be foundational in building the Church, fulfilled in three stages: Peter preached on the day of Pentecost (Acts 2).; Samaritans received the Holy Spirit (Acts 8); First to preach to the gentiles through Cornelius (Acts 10).

-Apostle Paul (Saul)
+Apostle Paul (Saul of Tarsus)

 “Saint Paul” received direct revelations from the Lord Jesus (Galatians 1:11-12).
 Whether he learned them in a week or three years seemed to position him as the greatest apologist of his time.
 But then, God continues to raise apologists today, attuned to the changing times.